Narathip99/aniblyat/README.md

 - Display trending anime
 - Display popular anime of the current season
 - Display upcoming anime for the next season
-- View detailed information about each anime (!work in progress)
+- View detailed information about each anime (work in progress!)
-- Anime broadcast schedule (!work in progress)
+- Anime broadcast schedule (work in progress!)
 - Infinite scroll to load more anime in popular and upcoming sections
 - Hover cards to show quick info about the anime